Choi Yu-jin (singer): 2015–2020: Debut with CLC and acting debut

 Yujin made her debut as a member of CLC on May 19, 2015, with the release of the single "Pepe" off the five-track EP First Love, of which all the proceeds were donated to children with developmental disabilities.

 On August 17, 2015, she joined the cast of Real Man for the third season's female soldier special as the youngest member among the ten entertainers including rapper Jessi, Japanese broadcaster Sayuri Fujita and former national tennis player Jeon Mi-ra.
 She gained wider recognition after joining the show, where she drew attention over her small face and slender body frame, measuring 162 cm and 42 kg, taking first place in push-ups despite her skinny arms that couldn't even measure blood pressure.
 Later, she went viral with the caption "Choi Yu-jin's 3-stage transformation into a female soldier" from a 'pretty and fresh girl' to a 'dignified baby soldier' for which she received the nickname "Baby Soldier" and "Patriotic Idol" from soldiers of the Armed Forces and viewers of the show.
 Yujin's appearance on the show ended in late September 2015.
 At the end of the year, Yujin shared a stage with cast member Jessi and Kim Hyun-sook performing S.E.S' "I'm Your Girl" at the 2015 MBC Entertainment Awards.

 In 2016, Yujin made her acting debut in the Naver TV web drama Nightmare High as Cheon Yoo-na.
 The same year, she was cast as one of the female leads in Green Fever, a prequel to Lily Fever (2015).
 She plays the role of a rookie actor who has emerged as the nation's little sister and is the only actress affiliated with Jin Entertainment.
 She worked with Kim Hye-jun and Jung Yeon-joo.

-2021–present: Girls Planet 999, debut with Kep1er, and CLC's disbandment
+2021–present: Girls Planet 999, debut with Kep1er, and CLC cease activities

 In 2021, Yujin made a cameo in the Netflix drama, So Not Worth It.
 In June 2021, Yujin joined the Mnet survival show Girls Planet 999 as one of the program's 33 Korean contestants.
-She consistently ranked in the Top 9 as the show progressed and ultimately finished in 3rd place, allowing her to debut with the winning group, Kep1er.
-On December 3, 2021, it was revealed that Yujin would be starring on the web drama Pumpkin Time where it would premiere December 14, 2021.
-On May 20, 2022, Cube Entertainment announced that CLC has disbanded.
+She consistently ranked in the Top 9 as the show progressed and ultimately finished in 3rd place, allowing her to debut with the winning group, Kep1er, as the leader.

+On December 3, 2021, it was revealed that Yujin would be starring in the web drama Pumpkin Time which premiered December 14, 2021.
+On May 20, 2022, Cube Entertainment announced that CLC had ceased being active.

+On May 30, 2024, Yujin was confirmed to be in the lineup of Kep1er members who had renewed their contract with WakeOne Entertainment.